twilightscapes/pirate/README.md

 ## Acknowledgment

-This theme was inspired by [Astro Cactus](https://github.com/chrismwilliams/astro-theme-cactus/)
+This theme was heavily inspired by [Astro Cactus](https://github.com/chrismwilliams/astro-theme-cactus/)

 ## 🙏 Thank you